Free 24/7 Consultation | "Call The Champs"

 If you are in an accident while driving in Memphis, it’s crucial to follow these steps:

-Infographic for Steps to Take After a Car Accident in Memphis
+Renting a Car in Memphis

 If you arrive in Memphis by plane, getting a rental car is relatively easy because the airport has several car rental companies to choose from, including Budget, Enterprise, Alamo, and Avis.
 If you’re staying downtown and planning on driving around the city a fair amount, a rental might be a good idea because an Uber from the airport downtown will usually cost you around $50, depending on the time of day.